navya-tripathi/derivatives-risk-engine/README.md

 ## Overview

 An end-to-end derivatives pricing and risk management system built from scratch in Python, designed to mirror the analytical infrastructure of a sell-side options desk.
-The project covers the full workflow from stochastic price simulation through exotic options pricing, Greeks computation, implied volatility surface construction from live market data, portfolio-level risk aggregation, delta-hedging simulation, and historical stress testing — deployed as an interactive Streamlit dashboard.
+The project covers the full workflow from stochastic price simulation through exotic options pricing, Greeks computation, implied volatility surface construction from live market data, portfolio-level risk aggregation, delta-hedging simulation, and historical stress testing, deployed as an interactive Streamlit dashboard.

 ---